This document contains CSIRO's Code of Conduct and explains the conduct and behaviour expected of the Organisation and everyone working in CSIRO.

 They must not:

-- Make improper use of information acquired whilst working for CSIRO to gain an advantage for themselves or others, or to cause detriment to CSIRO or to others.
+- make improper use of information acquired whilst working for CSIRO to gain an advantage for themselves or others, or to cause detriment to CSIRO or to another person.

-Our people may only incur expenditure, sign contracts or make any other commitment on behalf of the organisation in accordance with delegations and authorities formally assigned to them.
+Our people may only incur expenditure, sign contracts or make any other commitment on behalf of CSIRO in accordance with delegations and authorities formally assigned to them.

 Managers have added responsibilities towards staff members and CSIRO affiliates.
 As managers, they will:

-- Ensure staff complete mandatory training prescribed by CSIRO standards and procedures;
+- ensure staff complete mandatory training prescribed by CSIRO principles and procedures;